meeshkan/unmock.github.io/docs/expectations.md

 }
 ```

-Here is how an Unmock request can be used in a test.
+Here is how one can use `match` on an Unmock request object to perform assertions on specific requests.

 <!--DOCUSAURUS_CODE_TABS-->